 Watching You is a love song about caring for the other person.
 It uses imagery to express how it feels to be with them.
 “I’m chained to you, I can’t escape these chains that bind me.
 You’re playing with my heart again,” is an example of imagery.

-Caraphernelia is about leaving someone you loved.
-It uses similes, or comparisons using like or as, to describe how it felt when you’re trying to move on.
+Caraphernelia is about leaving someone you love.
+It uses similes, or comparisons using like or as, to describe how it feels when you’re trying to move on.
 “There’s not enough time in the day to get all of this stuff out of my head,” is an example of a simile.
 It is one of the rap songs with figurative language.

 So Far Away is a song about a relationship that has ended.
 It uses imagery to describe how the narrator feels.
 “I’m looking through a hole in the sky, I’m seeing nowhere in my life,” is an example of imagery.